 In the Year 1563, when Princess Nang Thep-Kasatti and her escort were on their way to the kingdom of Sasattanakhanahud, king Saya-Satthathirath and his dignitaries went to meet her at Moang Nong-Han and a celebration was held there for some time.
 (HLao: The Lan-Xang Kingdom: The first invasion of Vientiane by the Burmese)

 The Lao chronicle moreover acknowledges that Lan-Xang suffered next the Burmese retaliation but the attack was due to another cause.
 Pursuing two rebels who were set by Hamsavati to rule Xiang-Mai, Burmese troops attacked Lan-Xang-Vieng-tchan but were driven out by the Lao force.
 There are no mentions however about the fate of the princess Nang Thep-Kasatti becoming the consort of the Lao king, we know however that the relationship between Ayudhya and the Lao court was sealed from then on.
 Facing with Burmese attack, it appeared that the two courts found a common ground to build their alliance.
 When king Cakrapath entered into monk-hood, his son Mahinthrathiraj ascended the throne of Ayudhya.
 Looking for revenge against Sri Dharmaraja, Mahinthrathiraj contacted king Saya-Satthathirath for retaliation.
 Tipped by an insider, Sri Dharmaraja was able to foil the raid with the help of Burmese troops.
-During the next attack that resulted in the fall of Ayudhya by Hamsavati, king Mahinthrathiraj also requested help from the Lao court.
-The Lao troops sent for the rescue of Ayudhya were again drawn to defeat and were inflicted with severe casualties.
+During the next attack that resulted in the fall of Ayudhya by Hamsavati, king Mahinthrathiraj also requested the Lao court for help.
+Once again, the Lao troops that were sent for the rescue of Ayudhya were drawn to defeat, inflicted with severe casualties.
 The involvement moreover made the Lao court the next target of Hamsavati.
 It was at the same time that the Khmer Tradition recounted the advent of king Sethathirath elephant's contest with the Khmer court.
-After the lost of the contest, the Lao King ignored the game preset' s accord and prepared to launch a real campaign against Cambodia.
-He marched his army toward cambodia but was forced to drop the plan due to the sudden Burmese attack (Nokor Catumukh: Nokor Lawek: The fight for supremacy).
+After the lost of the contest, the Lao King ignored the outcome of the game and prepared a real campaign against Cambodia instead.
+He marched his army toward cambodia but was forced to drop the plan due to the sudden Burmese attack on the Tai alliance (Nokor Catumukh: Nokor Lawek: The fight for supremacy).
 After Subduing Ayudhya, King Chao Fa Mangkri of Hamsavati (Bayinnaugh) extended his attack to the east against Lang-xang.

 - ISSA: The Indianized States of Southeast Asia, by G. Coedes